astra1dev/PowerConverter/README.md

 Then open Command Prompt, navigate to the PowerConverter directory, type `python -m pip install -r requirements.txt` and hit enter.

 Finally, open Explorer, navigate to the PowerConverter directory, then double-click `console.py`.
 Now you can convert your files!

-## Additional Info
-This is still a very early version, so expect more stuff to be added in the future.